Darsh-A/Onlyfans18-/Physics/PHY101/Mechanics/RBD/Moment of Inertia.md

 a_{0}+a_{1}\lambda+a_{2}\lambda^{2}+a_{3}\lambda^{3}=0
 $$
 Solving the above equation gives at max 3 real roots.
-The principal axes can then by
+The principal axes can then by found by subsi
 ## Parallel Axis Theorem

 $$